-The following discussion summarizes certain federal income tax considerations of awards under the 2021 Plan.
+The following discussion summarizes certain federal income tax considerations of awards under the Amended Plan.
 However, it does not purport to be complete and does not describe the state, local or foreign tax considerations or the consequences for any particular individual.

-Stock Options.
-A participant does not realize ordinary income on the grant of a stock option.
+Options.
+A participant does not realize ordinary income on the grant of an option.
 Upon exercise of a non-qualified stock option, the participant will realize ordinary income equal to the excess of the fair market value of the shares of common stock over the option exercise price.
 The cost basis of the shares acquired for capital gain treatment is their fair market value at the time of exercise.
 Upon exercise of an incentive stock option, the excess of the fair market value of the shares of common stock acquired over the option exercise price will be an item of tax preference to the participant, which may be subject to an alternative minimum tax for the year of exercise.
-If no disposition of the shares is made within two years from the date of granting of the incentive stock option or within one year after the transfer of the shares to the participant, the participant does not realize taxable income as a result of exercise price; any gain or loss realized on the sale of the shares is long-term capital gain or loss.
+If no disposition of the shares is made within two years from the date of granting of the incentive stock option or within one year after the transfer of the shares to the participant, the participant does not realize taxable income as a result of exercising the incentive stock option; the tax basis of the shares received for capital gain treatment is the option exercise price; any gain or loss realized on the sale of the shares is long-term capital gain or loss.
 If the participant disposes of the shares within the two-year or one-year periods referred to above, the participant will realize ordinary income at that time in an amount equal to the excess of the fair market value of the shares at the time of exercise (or the net proceeds of disposition, if less) over the option exercise price.
 For capital gain treatment on such a disposition, the tax basis of the shares will be their fair market value at the time of exercise.